rsource-open-source/ahks/README.md

 # ahks
-A collection of AHKs made for the Roblox Bhop / Surf games.
+A collection of legal AHKs made for the Roblox Bhop / Surf games.
+Use at your own risk, as this does not return punishment through the StrafesNET rules (due to these AHKs specifically legal), but this breaks the Roblox TOS.